PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Dataset Statistics

-\paragraph{Keyword Frequency} The top 10 keywords are shown in \autoref{tab:keyword-frequency}.
-Among the most frequent keywords are party names, as well as the name of the state (Sachsen).
-The most frequent party by a large margin is the right-wing party \ac{afd} (50.9\%), followed by The Greens (23.8\%).
-Within the deleted content, the proportion of posts mentioning the \ac{afd} is even higher, at 70.2\%.
-This shows a very strong presence of the \ac{afd} across all our collected content, and most importantly in the deleted content.
-We included candidate names as search keywords, but their prevalence was low: less than 1\% of the posts mentioned any of them.
-Some of these keywords even had 0 mentions.
-A very small fraction (0.8\%) of the content we collected with our query mentioned \textit{none} of our keywords, and it's unclear why the research API returned them.
+The top 10 keywords of each collection are shown in \autoref{fig:keyword-frequency}.
+In both collections, the most frequent party by a large margin is the right-wing party \ac{afd}: it is mentioned in 56.3\% of the Saxony posts and in 42.6\% of the federal-election posts.
+The second most frequent party differs: The Greens (26.4\%) in Saxony, and the CDU/CSU (14.4\%) followed by The Greens (12.0\%) in the federal election.
+Within the deleted content, the proportion of posts mentioning the \ac{afd} is even higher: 70.2\% in Saxony (+13.9~pp) and 49.8\% in the federal election (+7.2~pp).
+This shows a very strong presence of the \ac{afd} across our collected content, and most importantly in the deleted content.

+The two collections differ markedly in how often candidates are mentioned, as shown in \autoref{tab:candidates}.
+In the Saxony collection, even the most mentioned candidate, Michael Kretschmer, appears in only 0.27\% of the posts, and some candidate keywords had 0 mentions.
+In the federal-election collection, the chancellor candidates Alice Weidel (11.6\%) and Friedrich Merz (10.9\%) were each mentioned in more posts than most parties.
+This suggests that the discourse around the federal election was much more centered on the leading candidates than the discourse around the state election.